-As a student at the Master's programme in Sustainable Energy, you will see what possibilities there are to reduce our energy consumption and thereby reduce our global CO2 emissions.
+As a student at the Master's programme in Sustainable Energy, you will see what possibilities there are to reduce our energy consumption, make it’s generation more sustainable and thereby reduce our global CO2 emissions.

-Over the past 40 years there has been abundance of cheap energy in our part of the western world, and there has been little focus on energy savings from the suppliers' side.
+Over the past 40 years there has been abundance of cheap energy in our part of the western world, and there has been little focus on energy savings or reducing environmental and climate impacts from the suppliers' side.
 Reports from the International Energy Agency (IEA) show that the end use of energy is now one of the key areas for reducing CO2 emissions.

-The Master's programme has the following two study directions:
+The Master's programme has the following three specialization options:

 Key facts about the programme

 - Specializations SEUIB and SHPPAS are 2 year International Master Programme

 - Specialization SESAM is a two-year double-degree program with TU Berlin.

 - Requirements: BSC or equivalent in Mechanical Engineering/Energy and Environmental Engineering

 - Required TOEFL score 600/90

 - NTNU is Norway's top ranked engineering university, and the only university in Norway to offer a complete engineering programme.